NilanjanDaw/ASim/Doubts.md

 <b> Node1 sending block to Node2 (both send and recieve) </b>

-<b>Or Send and recieve as different events?
+<b>Or Send and Recieve as different events?
 Here, Node1 will push block in the queue of Node2.
 And this is one event in simulation process. </b>

-<b> While doing so, well decrement time of only the node which is involed in that Event.
-So here, Node1 and Node2 clock of 3 seconds will get reduced while other nodes will have their 3 seconds clock as it is. </b>
+<b> While doing so, we'll decrement the clock-time of only the nodes which are involed in that Event.
+So here, Node1 and Node2 clock-time of 3 seconds will get decremented while other nodes will have their 3 seconds clock as it is. </b>